Zero21t/HomeLab/README.md

 4. Once the image is built successfully, you can **run it as a container**:
     ```bash
-    docker run --name casaos-container casaos-image
+    docker run --name casaos-container --restart unless-stopped -d casaos-image
     ```

-    This command will start a Docker container running casaOS.
+    This command will start a Docker container running casaOS and start on restart of machine.

 ## Additional Information